Skip to main content

 Bad Example

 I also wanted to mention that I’ve always been a dedicated student, even when my grades don’t show it.
-I participated in multiple extracurricular activities, which sometimes made it difficult to balance everything.
+I participated in multiple extracurricular activities, which sometimes made it difficult to balance everything, especially with what was going on at home.
 But now, I’ve learned how to manage my time better and plan to stay focused in the Honors Program.
 I hope you will consider this when reviewing my application.”

-Why This Is Bad: The explanation for the anomaly (family issues and time management) is too vague, without specific details or examples.
+Why this is bad: The explanation for the anomaly (family issues and time management) is too vague, without specific details or examples.
+While these things can feel awkward or painful to talk about, Angelo State can’t consider them if they don’t know what happened.
 The student doesn’t reflect on what they learned from the experience or how they’ve grown.
-Although the student says they don’t want to make excuses, the response still sounds like a weak justification without meaningful insight into their character.
-There’s no clear link between the challenges they faced and how they will succeed in or contribute to the Honors Program.
+There’s also no clear link between the challenges they faced and how they will succeed in or contribute to the Honors Program.

-Where to Get Your Angelo State University Essay Edited for Free
+Where to Get Your Angelo State University Essays Edited For Free

-If you’re looking for faster feedback, you can use Sage, our AI tutor and advisor for a free, nearly-instantaneous essay review.
-Sage will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
-Use these tools to improve your chances of acceptance to your dream school!
+Do you want free, nearly-instantaneous feedback on your Angelo State University essays?
+After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
+So meet Sage, our AI tutor and advisor, who will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
+Sage can improve your chances of acceptance to your dream school by helping you show what you have to offer beyond the numbers!

 Short Bio